IPC-356 is an electrical test file for a bare PCB (by original purpose) and contains a list of points to test, defined by:

-The IPC-356 file is a popular export option, available fom virtually all ECAD packages, along with P&P , BOM, drill and layer Gerbers.
+The IPC-356 file is a popular export option, available from virtually all ECAD packages, along with P&P , BOM, drill and layer Gerbers.

 The first approach, not available any more, was just boxes symbols for the test points.
-Together with the mouse hoover info display, it was exactly representing the IPC-356 file content.
-The folowing screenshot could be an IPC-356 file definition:
+Together with the mouse hover info display, it was exactly representing the IPC-356 file content.
+The following screenshot could be an IPC-356 file definition:

 The next step was to group testpoints by component ID, adding an extra box representing the component body.
 The trick is to determine the component box size, color, rotation and position.
 The body shape depends also on the designator text, in some cases.
 This functionality is available in the current software versions.
 This component model is called "extruded".

-The role of this component generator is to provide mouse pointer targets, for components and pin browsing if you do not wish to obtain the real component generator license.
-Also, it serves cases, where the parametric component generator fails.
+The role of this Component Modeler is to provide mouse pointer targets, for components and pin browsing if you do not wish to obtain the real Component Modeler license.
+Also, it serves cases, where the parametric Component Modeler fails.

 Please check the IPC-356 generation options.

 Bill of materials typically lists also the footprint.
 But it is hard to guess the case type from the footprint name.
 This depends very much on the library naming style.
 The component name or even component order number could be helpful, if I would use Farnell or DigiKey API.
 But also there, the case name from the distributor database is not consistent.
 So, for now, it is only used for info display, search, and changing multiple components, at once.